pkutaj/pkutaj.github.io/_posts/2020-01-03-POD-DRAFT-agility-architecture.md

 ---
 layout: post
-title: CS > agility and architecture (podcast notes)
+title: Programming > agility and architecture (podcast notes)
 ---
 ## the case
 the question is, what is Uncle Bob's take on the history of the architecture and design within the software engineering